 Legal Background: The IRS Form 990 asks charitable nonprofits about the process used to approve the compensation of the executive director/CEO (and certain other key employees): "Did the process for determining compensation of the following persons include a review and approval by independent persons, comparability data, and contemporaneous substantiation of the deliberation and decision?"
-(Form 990, Section VI, Part B, line 15) Nonprofits filing the Form 990 must describe the process on Schedule O.
+(See IRS Form 990, Section VI, Part B, line 15.)
+Nonprofits filing the Form 990 must describe the process on Schedule O.

 Ensuring that the board has approved "reasonable and not excessive" compensation for the executive director/CEO is one of the fiduciary responsibilities of every nonprofit board.
 (As in -- "Are the assets of this nonprofit being used prudently and to advance the mission?")
 Boards that engage in an annual process of reviewing and approving the compensation of the executive director/CEO and that document this process in the minutes of board meeting(s), will be protecting their nonprofit (and themselves).
 The written policy should require the full board to approve the compensation (salary AND benefits).
 A committee, such as the executive committee or a compensation committee, or a task force, can review comparable salaries/benefits and make a recommendation but the full board should be aware how much the executive director/CEO is being paid by the nonprofit.
 Having a robust conflict of interests policy is another important aspect of ensuring fair and reasonable compensation, as well as transparency in financial transactions.